Skip to content

 Arbiter

-Arbiter processes data by executing written scripts and generates events.
-Arbiter provides a series of built-in functions.
-Functions related to script input and output include: the dql function used to query data from TrueWatch, the trigger function for triggering events, and the printf function for outputting information to standard output, among others.
+When creating and editing SIEM detection rules, Arbiter processes data by executing written scripts and generates events.
+Arbiter provides a series of built-in functions, including functions related to script input and output such as the dql function for querying data from TrueWatch, the trigger function for triggering events, the printf function for outputting information to standard output, and more.

 Quick Start

-As an example, let's count today's new access IPs compared to yesterday.
-The script is as follows:
+Taking the example of counting today's new access IPs compared to yesterday, the script is as follows:

-Use the DQL statement R::`resource`:(distinct(`ip`) as ip) [2d:1d] to query the deduplicated IP data accessed by users one day ago.
+Use the DQL statement R::`resource`:(distinct(`ip`) as ip) [2d:1d] to query the deduplicated IP data of user access from one day ago.

 v = dql("R::`resource`:(distinct(`ip`) as ip) [2d:1d]")